 Our school has a focus on continuous improvement in every aspect of school life.
 We aim to maximise each student’s potential so that all will experience success.
 Our school goals focus on improving our students’ levels of achievement in all domains of the curriculum.
 Our school has three distinct learning teams to develop and deliver curriculum at the different stages of learning, acknowledging age - appropriate needs.
 The physical layout of the school reflects the sub school groupings with areas for P-4, 5-7 and 8-12.

-In 2013 we introduced a ‘vertical curriculum’ for Years 8-12 which broadens the range of subject choices for students and provides a structure for students to work at a level more suited to their needs.
+We operate a ‘vertical curriculum’ for Years 8-12 which broadens the range of subject choices for students and provides a structure for students to work at a level more suited to their needs.
 A similar structure operates in the Years 5-7 sub-school.
-We also introduced a new house system which has been enthusiastically embraced by staff and students alike.
+Our house system is an important aspect of school life with all students aligned to one of the houses.
 The house names reflect the school’s philosophy: Inspire, Endeavour, Succeed.

-Our school provides students with the opportunity to excel in a range of ‘enrichment’ programs: performing arts (which includes production and festival performances); public speaking; instrumental music; sporting teams and camps and excursions at all year levels, including biennial tours of New Zealand and Japan.
+Our school provides students with the opportunity to excel in a range of ‘enrichment’ programs: performing arts (which includes production and festival performances); public speaking; instrumental music; sporting teams and camps and excursions at all year levels, including tours of New Zealand.
 We combine the best of a traditional approach to teaching with innovative and exciting programs at all levels.

 There is a strong partnership between parents and staff with a high level of participation in classroom programs such as 'Classroom Helpers' and also in broad school activities and programs such as the school productions.
 We have an active Parents’ Association who support the school in many ways including through fundraising activities.